peterajessup/k8s-ace-deploy/README.md

 A sample script for the full deployment is as follows:
 Note the script is written to ignore deletion errors of objects on the target cluster in case they don't exist.
-This permits a build script in Jenkins to be based on this supplied script.
+This permits a build script in, say Jenkins, to be based on this supplied script.
 ```

 set +e